jib218/feedsite/README.md

 Run "python3 manage.py updatefeeds" in a cron job.
 It updates the feeds and deletes old entries.

 If a feed cannot be updated, "Bozo" is true.

-### Server Setup
+### Server

 Digital Ocean explains quite well how to deploy such a django site together with nginx and gunicorn.
-Database can stay SQLite:
+Database can stay SQLite.

 [Link to Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04)

+### Android Chrome

+Adjust static/feedsite/site.webmanifest for pinning feedsite to the Android home screen with Chrome.